ethereum-optimism/optimism-monorepo/op-validator/README.md

 - `--l1-rpc-url`: L1 RPC URL (can also be set via L1_RPC_URL environment variable)
 - `--absolute-prestate`: Absolute prestate as hex string
 - `--proxy-admin`: Proxy admin address as hex string.
-This should be the proxy admin contract on L1, not the owner
+This should be a specific chain's proxy admin contract on L1.
+  It is  not the proxy admin owner or the superchain proxy admin.
 - `--system-config`: System config proxy address as hex string
 - `--l2-chain-id`: L2 chain ID